-The Cambridge Public Library Board strives to maintain a safe and secure environment for customers and staff while protecting the individual’s right to privacy.
+The Cambridge Public Library Board (operating as Idea Exchange) strives to maintain a safe and secure environment for customers and staff while protecting the individual’s right to privacy.

 Security camera systems are a resource used by the Cambridge Public Library Board within the Board's jurisdiction to promote the safety of visitors, staff and community members.
 Where deployed for that purpose, these systems also help to protect library and gallery property against theft or vandalism and can assist in the identification of intruders and of persons breaking the law.